Vibhishana

-Vibhishana (विभीषण) is the younger brother of Ravana, the King of Lanka, in the ancient Indian epic Ramayana.
+Vibhishana (विभीषण) is the younger brother of Ravana, the King of Lanka, in the ancient Indian epic Ramayana, and one of the eight Chiranjivis.
 Though a rakshasa himself, Vibhishana turned his back on Ravana, and defected to Rama's side, owing to his dharma.
 After Rama defeated Ravana, the former crowned Prince Vibhishana as the King of Lanka before returning to Ayodhya.

-Ramayana
+Legend

+Early life and boon from Brahma

 Prince Vibhishana is portrayed as a pious and pure of heart in the epic.
-After performing a penance to invoke a boon from Brahma, he begged the deity to always set his mind on the path to righteousness, and nothing more.
+After performing a penance to invoke a boon from Brahma, he asked the deity to always set his mind on the path to righteousness, and nothing more.
+Pleased by his righteousness Brahma gave the boon of immortality.

 Vibhishana was the youngest son of the rakshasi Kaikesi and the sage Vishrava, who was himself a son of the sage Pulastya, one of the Prajapati.
-Vibhishana was the younger brother of the King of Lanka, Ravana, and also the sibling of Kumbakarna.
-Even though he was born as a rakshasa, he was pious and considered himself a Brahmin, since his father was a sage.
+Vibhishana was the younger brother of the King of Lanka, Ravana, and also the sibling of Kumbhakarna.
+Even though he was born as a rakshasa, he was pious and virtuous, upholding the values of dharma.

+Rama's devotee and Lanka war

 Due to Vibhishana's differences with Ravana, and because he was against the act of kidnapping Sita, he fled Lanka.
 His mother, Kaikesi, advised him to go and serve Rama, who was at that time assembling an army to defeat Ravana and to recover his wife.
 As a consequence, he divulged the secrets of Ravana's army and made sure Rama was victorious in the great battle.
 Rama accepted Vibhishana's fealty and anointed him the King of Lanka after Ravana's death.
 In some versions of the epic, he takes his slain brother's queen Mandodari as his second wife, though in others he merely seeks her blessings during his coronation.

-In the Lanka war, Vibhishana's knowledge about the secrets of Lanka proved invaluable to Rama.
+In the Lanka War, Vibhishana's knowledge about the secrets of Lanka proved invaluable to Rama.
 Vibhishana freely divulged many secrets that became key to the success of Rama's attack, including revealing the secret path to the temple of Nikumbala, the family deity of the Pulastya clan.
 In the climactic battle between Rama and Ravana, when Rama was unable to kill Ravana, he revealed the secret of Ravana's invulnerability to Rama.
 He told Rama that Ravana has stored the nectar of immortality in his belly and it is necessary to dry it.
 With this knowledge, Rama was finally able to kill Ravana.
 He had a daughter named Trijata.

+Chiranjivi

 When Rama was about to leave Ayodhya at the end of his reign, he assumed his true form of Vishnu, ordering Vibhishana to stay on earth and serve the people and guide them to the path of truth and dharma.
-Hence, Vibhishana is considered one of the eight immortals or Chiranjeevins.
-Vishnu also ordered Vibhishana to pray to the family deity of Sun Dynasty, Lord Ranganatha.
+Hence, Vibhishana is considered one of the immortals, the Chiranjivis.
+Vishnu also ordered Vibhishana to pray to the family deity of Solar dynasty, Ranganatha.